This post was authored by all-around awesome guy Daniel Brennan Brown and originally appeared on the Sustainable Cities Symposium blog.

 when outsiders declared our cities dead.

 Interesting to note is the fact that all of these movements were at one point or another side-stepped in an attempt to ‘renew’ and ‘rebirth’ our dead and dying cities.
 From anti-union policies to tax-abatements with the goal of luring fortune 500 companies, to building an entrepreneurial city with the hopes of birthing the next (insert high-tech company – Google, Facebook, Twitter, whatever).
 These policies segregate cities and exaggerate already existing economic and racial tensions within most Rust-Belt towns.
 Not only that, but they have all failed.
-Furthermore, it is a brash demonstration of a city’s unquestioning admission that upholding free-market capitalist beliefs in attempted urban renewal ought to be prioritized above and beyond the well-being of the general public.
+Furthermore, it is a brash demonstration of a city’s unquestioning admission that upholding free-market capitalist beliefs in attempted urban renewal ought to be prioritized above and beyond the well-being of th

 Dr. Coppola said that our cities are unique because in addition to being the breeding ground for the brunt of the fields of urban planning and studies, we are creating new ways of thinking about cities, communities, and most importantly, how to stabilize the hemorrhagic population loss that we continue to experience.
 It is this mobility that strikes him as the backbone to understanding our current situation, not necessarily why or where people are moving, but coming to grips with the fact that stabilization, rather than futile attempts at grandeur, is in the best interest of a city’s population.
 He points to three examples, all based in Cleveland; The Cuyahoga County Land Bank, ReImagining Cleveland, and the Evergreen Cooperative.
 All three of these, in one way or another, undermined the very economic system on which our country was founded, and yet, have proven themselves to be the most effective stabilizing force in the greater Cleveland area.